surskitty/tourmaline-386/README.md

 - Everyone at pret, obviously.
 - Most content was done by surskitty.
 - The nosepass sprites are by bluwiikoon.
+- The lugia sprites are by Chibi Pika.
 - Thousand Roads discord server for cheerleading, playtesting, et al.